mp-se/brewlogger/README.md

 - Importing data from Brewfather and connect that to batches
 - Controlling ChamberController according to scheule from Brewfather
 - Importing data via HTTP or Bluetooth
+- Collecting logs from devices (using websocket interface)
+- Collect tap information from KegMon
+- Taplist for showing whats serving and what is available

 ### Features on the wish list

-- Keeping track of batches that contain pour data (KegMon)
 - Keeping track of batches that contain pressure data (PressureMon)
-- Taplist for showing whats serving and what is available (Might be a separate application using the common API's)

 ### Release history